-At our law office, it’s our job to try to get our client back to where they were BEFORE THE WRECK. . .if that’s possible.
+At our law office, it’s our job to try to get our client back to where they were before the accident (if that’s possible).

-There are accident cases that result in losses so substantial, so life-changing, that money damages obtained in a settlement agreement or after a trial will NEVER fully compensate a client for their losses or their pain and suffering.
+There are cases that result in losses so substantial, so life-changing, that money damages obtained in a settlement agreement or after a trial will never fully compensate you for your losses, including pain and suffering.

-Clearly, personal injury lawyers seek reimbursement or restitution for lost wages, both immediately following the wreck and if the client is permanently injured, for the rest of their life.
-They may be entitled compensation for disfiguring injuries.
-The “tortfeasor” (the person who caused the accident and who is found legally liable), most likely through their insurance company, is responsible for medical bills, emergency room visits, surgeries, special equipment, physical therapy, and long-term care plans.
+The “tortfeasor” (the person who caused the accident and who is legally liable) is responsible for medical bills, emergency room visits, surgeries, special equipment, physical therapy, and long-term care plans.

 Are there jury trials in South Carolina accident cases?